 Reaching Data Maturity

 Once the organization reaches a higher level of maturity with data collection and analytics, it’s time to adopt a data-driven approach to a product roadmap.
-By marrying data from different solutions, you can better understand what aspects of the software is being used, what external campaigns have influence, how to optimally price a product, and what the revenue impact is of retiring a specific feature set on legacy technology, among answers to many other complex questions.
+By marrying data from different software licensing solutions, you can better understand what aspects of the software is being used, what external campaigns have influence, how to optimally price a product, and what the revenue impact is of retiring a specific feature set on legacy technology, among answers to many other complex questions.

 The software landscape is highly competitive, and customers are fickle.
 Software analytics delivers the right intelligence that could help you eliminate guesswork and altogether keep your users happy and engaged.